Trickster

 • Playfulness

-• Wit & cleverness
+• Wit and cleverness

 • Mindfulness